-There are several measures that local transportation authorities should take to prevent collisions with wildlife.
-One such measure is installing wildlife fencing.
+There are several measures that local transportation authorities should take to reduce collisions with wildlife.
+One such step is installing wildlife fencing.
 However, this fencing must give animals safe crossing opportunities to access habitats on the other side of the road.
-Otherwise, animals may try to break through the barrier.
+Otherwise, large animals may try to break through the barrier.

-However, these measures are not foolproof.
-It’s also up to the motorist to drive cautiously on dark, winding roads and keep an eye on the side of the road where animals may be waiting to cross.
-Watch out for animals’ eyes that often shine in the dark and drive cautiously if you see this warning sign.
+- Slow down and scan.
+It’s up to the motorist to drive cautiously on dark, winding roads and keep an eye on the side of the road where many animals may be waiting to cross.
+Watch out for animals’ eyes that often shine in the dark, and drive cautiously if you see the animal crossing warning sign.